jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Rather... the tired mothers can (as proven by the recent mad-dash to get workers online), they all have high-speed internet and home computers, but they don't.

-he question is: why not?
+The question is: why not?

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/AncientEnviousHornshark' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/ancientenvioushornshark-voldemort-potter-harry">via Gfycat</a></p>